 Meshmixer - works with existing mesh files or scans to fix problems or add enhancements

 Be sure to check on the system requirements for any software you install!
-Important: When you save or export files from your design software, be sure that it is using the correct unit (which are millimeters).
+Important: When you save or export files from your design software, be sure that it is using the correct units (which are millimeters).
 Software that is used for 3D design sometimes exports in inches or even without units at all - this can cause unexpected results.

 Lynda has a large number of tutorials about 3D printing and 3D design.
 Here are a few to get you started: